art-tapin/protected-by-kuadrant/README.md

-# Protecting a simple service with Kudrant
+# Protecting a simple service with Kuadrant

 In this guide, we will rate limit a sample REST API called **Httpbin**.
 In reality, this API is just a Request&Response service that contains some useful endopints for debugging purpouses.
 The one that we are focuesd on right now is a GET request for getting cookie data.